MicrosoftDocs/powerbi-docs/powerbi-docs/service-create-distribute-apps.md

 5. On **Permission**, decide who has access to the app, and what they can do with it.
     - In [classic workspaces](service-create-workspaces.md): everyone in your organization, specific people, or Azure Active Directory (AAD) security groups.
     - In the [new experience workspaces](service-create-the-new-workspaces.md): specific people, AAD security groups and distribution lists, and Office 365 Groups.
+All workspace users are automatically given access to the app for the workspace.
+    - You can allow app users to connec to the app's underlying datasets using the Build permission.
+These datasets will appear in dataset serch experiences.
+    - You can allow app users to make a copy of reports in this app to their My workspace.

+>[!IMPORTANT]
+>If your app relies on datasets from other workspaces, it is your responsibility to ensure all app users have access to the underlying datasets.
+>
+>

 6. You can install the app automatically for the recipients, if your Power BI admin has enabled this setting for you in the Power BI Admin Portal.
 Read more about [automatically installing an app](#automatically-install-apps-for-end-users) in this article.